Mariam-Badeji/Financial-Statement-Reporting-and-Analysis/README.md

 - **Financial Overview and Performance:** Analyzed the company’s profitability by comparing expenses across different accounts and account classifications
 - **Revenue Analysis:** Compares actual revenue earned by FinBurg with the budgeted revenue, analyzed across different clients and account categories
 - **Expense Analysis:** Compares actual expense earned by FinBurg with the budgeted expense, analyzed across different clients and account categories
-- **Transaction Analysis:** Evaluted how much FinBurg transact and with what client
+- **Transaction Analysis:** Evaluated how much FinBurg transact and with what client

 An interactive Power BI dashboard can be viewed here: https://app.powerbi.com/groups/me/reports/2f5f3582-efdd-47b6-b874-d872b9a119ed/207b1c0c92d0c0012c87?experience=power-bi